godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_CONSTRAINT_DEFAULT_BIAS** = ``7``

 Constant to set/get the default solver bias for all physics constraints.
 A solver bias is a factor controlling how much two objects "rebound", after violating a constraint, to avoid leaving them in that state because of numerical imprecision.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/solver/default_constraint_bias<class_ProjectSettings_property_physics/2d/solver/default_constraint_bias>`.

 .. _class_PhysicsServer2D_constant_SPACE_PARAM_SOLVER_ITERATIONS: